 The 2011 Certified EIR finds that the vacant on-site buildings could contain roosting or hibernating bats and identifies a potentially significant but mitigatable impact (Impact 6-5 and Mitigation Measure 6-5).
-These buildings are not located on Blocks K, L, M, O, or P. Therefore, the proposed project would not contribute to this impact.
+These buildings are not located on Blocks M, P, and O. Therefore, the proposed project would not contribute to this impact.